 “A Comparative Study: Leviticus 8, 9, and 16” looks at the sacrifice of Jesus and the Church from three perspectives.
 Leviticus 8 sees the effect on Jesus and the Church themselves.
 Following on the 8th day, Leviticus 9 conveys how the Gospel Age offerings will affect the world in the Millennial Age.
 Leviticus 16 focuses on how sin offerings satisfy God’s justice.

 “Pictures of the Antitypical Priesthood” reviews the Melchizedek priesthood and its antitypical application.
 It further studies the relationship between Joshua the high priest and Zerubbabel upon Israel’s return from captivity.
-Their combined duties as priests and rulers are an appropriate picture of the dual role of Jesus and the Church in the kingdom.
+Their combined duties as priest and ruler are an appropriate picture of the dual role of Jesus and the Church in the kingdom.

 “The Preparation of a Sympathetic Priesthood” discusses the development of each member of the antitypical priesthood.
 Sympathy and empathy are differentiated, and the benefits of suffering are highlighted.